WordPress/gutenberg/packages/blocks/README.md

 ### unregisterBlockBindingsSource

-Unregisters a block bindings source
+Unregisters a block bindings source by providing its name.

 _Usage_